Spacial/awesome-arts/README.md

 - [Configure Fedora to practice and compose music](https://fedoramagazine.org/configure-fedora-to-practise-and-compose-music/)
 - [SOUNDS OF THE FOREST](https://timberfestival.org.uk/soundsoftheforest-soundmap/): We are collecting the sounds of woodlands and forests from all around the world, creating a growing soundmap bringing together aural tones and textures from the world’s woodlands.
 - [Músicas da Venezuela - Com Maria Betania Hernandez e Lucas Casacio](https://www.youtube.com/watch?v=mgu2Bqk3iQA)
+- [Freesound](https://freesound.org/) aims to create a huge collaborative database of audio snippets, samples, recordings, and all sorts of bleeps, ... released under Creative Commons licenses that allow their reuse.

 ### Articles